cisagov/Malcolm/README.md

 **2.19 Disable Mounting of freevxfs Filesystems**, **2.20 Disable Mounting of jffs2 Filesystems**, **2.21 Disable Mounting of hfs Filesystems**, **2.22 Disable Mounting of hfsplus Filesystems**, **2.23 Disable Mounting of squashfs Filesystems**, **2.24 Disable Mounting of udf Filesystems** - The Malcolm aggregator base operating system is not compiling a custom Linux kernel, so these filesystems are inherently supported as they are part Debian Linux's default kernel.

+**3.3 Set Boot Loader Password** - As maximizing availability is a system requirement, Malcolm should restart automatically without user intervention to ensured uninterrupted service.
+A boot loader password is not enabled.

-**4.6 Disable USB Devices** - The ability to ingest data (such as PCAP files) from a mounted USB mass storage device is a requirement of the system.
+**4.8 Disable USB Devices** - The ability to ingest data (such as PCAP files) from a mounted USB mass storage device is a requirement of the system.

 **6.1 Ensure the X Window system is not installed**, **6.2 Ensure Avahi Server is not enabled**, **6.3 Ensure print server is not enabled** - An X Windows session is provided for displaying dashboards.
 The library packages `libavahi-common-data`, `libavahi-common3`, and `libcups2` are dependencies of some of the X components used by the Malcolm aggregator base operating system, but the `avahi` and `cups` services themselves are disabled.

 **6.17 Ensure virus scan Server is enabled**, **6.18 Ensure virus scan Server update is enabled** - As this is a network traffic analysis appliance rather than an end-user device, regular user files will not be created.
 A virus scan program would impact device performance and would be unnecessary.

-**7.2.4 Log Suspicious Packets**, **7.2.7 Enable RFC-recommended Source Route Validation**, **7.4.1 Install TCP Wrappers** - As Malcolm may operate as a network traffic capture appliance sniffing packets on a network interface configured in promiscuous mode, these recommendations do not apply.
+**7.1.1 Disable IP Forwarding**, **7.2.4 Log Suspicious Packets**, **7.2.7 Enable RFC-recommended Source Route Validation**, **7.4.1 Install TCP Wrappers** - As Malcolm may operate as a network traffic capture appliance sniffing packets on a network interface configured in promiscuous mode, these recommendations do not apply.

-**8.4.1 Install aide package** and **8.4.2 Implement Periodic Execution of File Integrity** - This functionality is not configured by default, but it could be configured post-install using `aide`.

-**8.1.1.2 Disable System on Audit Log Full**, **8.1.1.3 Keep All Auditing Information**, **8.1.1.5 Ensure set remote_server for audit service**, **8.1.1.6 Ensure enable_krb5 set to yes for remote audit service**, **8.1.1.7 Ensure set action for audit storage volume is fulled**, **8.1.1.9 Set space left for auditd service**, a few other audit-related items under section **8.1**, **8.2.5 Configure rsyslog to Send Logs to a Remote Log Host** - As maximizing availability is a system requirement, audit processing failures will be logged on the device rather than halting the system. `auditd` is set up to syslog when its local storage capacity is reached.
+**8.1.1.2 Disable System on Audit Log Full**, **8.1.1.3 Keep All Auditing Information**, **8.1.1.5 Ensure set remote_server for audit service**, **8.1.1.6 Ensure enable_krb5 set to yes for remote audit service**, **8.1.1.7 Ensure set action for audit storage volume is fulled**, **8.1.1.8 Ensure set action for network failure on remote audit service**, **8.1.1.9 Set space left for auditd service**, a few other audit-related items under section **8.1**, **8.2.4 Configure rsyslog to Send Logs to a Remote Log Host** - As maximizing availability is a system requirement, audit processing failures will be logged on the device rather than halting the system. `auditd` is set up to syslog when its local storage capacity is reached.

+**8.4.2 Implement Periodic Execution of File Integrity** - This functionality is not configured by default, but it can be configured post-install by the end user.

 Password-related recommendations under **9.2** and **10.1** - The library package `libpam-pwquality` is used in favor of `libpam-cracklib` which is what the [compliance scripts](https://github.com/hardenedlinux/harbian-audit/tree/master/bin/hardening) are looking for.
 Also, as an appliance running Malcolm is intended to be used as an appliance rather than a general user-facing software platform, some exceptions to password enforcement policies are claimed.

 **9.3.13 Limit Access via SSH** - The Malcolm aggregator base operating system does not create multiple regular user accounts: only `root` and an aggregator service account are used.
 SSH access for `root` is disabled.
 SSH login with a password is also disallowed: only key-based authentication is accepted.
 The service account accepts no keys by default.
 As such, the `AllowUsers`, `AllowGroups`, `DenyUsers`, and `DenyGroups` values in `sshd_config` do not apply.

-**9.5 Restrict Access to the su Command** - The Malcolm aggregator base operating system does not create multiple regular user accounts: only `root` and an aggregator service account are used.
+**9.4 Restrict Access to the su Command** - The Malcolm aggregator base operating system does not create multiple regular user accounts: only `root` and an aggregator service account are used.

+**10.1.6 Remove nopasswd option from the sudoers configuration** - A very limited set of operations (a single script used to run the AIDE integrity check as a non-root user) has the NOPASSWD option set to allow it to be run in the background without user intervention.

 **10.1.10 Set maxlogins for all accounts** and **10.5 Set Timeout on ttys** - The Malcolm aggregator base operating system does not create multiple regular user accounts: only `root` and an aggregator service account are used.

 **12.10 Find SUID System Executables**, **12.11 Find SGID System Executables** - The few files found by [these](https://github.com/hardenedlinux/harbian-audit/blob/master/bin/hardening/12.10_find_suid_files.sh) [scripts](https://github.com/hardenedlinux/harbian-audit/blob/master/bin/hardening/12.11_find_sgid_files.sh) are valid exceptions required by the Malcolm aggregator base operating system's core requirements.

+**14.1  Defense for NAT Slipstreaming** - As Malcolm may operate as a network traffic capture appliance sniffing packets on a network interface configured in promiscuous mode, this recommendation does not apply.

 Please review the notes for these additional guidelines.
-While not claiming an exception, the Malcolm aggregator base operating system may implement them in a manner different than is described by the [CIS Debian Linux 9 Benchmark](https://www.cisecurity.org/cis-benchmarks/cis-benchmarks-faq/) or the [hardenedlinux/harbian-audit](https://github.com/hardenedlinux/harbian-audit) audit scripts.
+While not claiming an exception, the Malcolm aggregator base operating system may implement them in a manner different than is described by the [CIS Debian Linux 9/10 Benchmark](https://www.cisecurity.org/cis-benchmarks/cis-benchmarks-faq/) or the [hardenedlinux/harbian-audit](https://github.com/hardenedlinux/harbian-audit) audit scripts.

 **4.1 Restrict Core Dumps** - The Malcolm aggregator base operating system disables core dumps using a configuration file for `ulimit` named `/etc/security/limits.d/limits.conf`.
 The [audit script](https://github.com/hardenedlinux/harbian-audit/blob/master/bin/hardening/4.1_restrict_core_dumps.sh) checking for this does not check the `limits.d` subdirectory, which is why this is incorrectly flagged as noncompliant.

 **5.4 Ensure ctrl-alt-del is disabled** - The Malcolm aggregator base operating system disables the `ctrl+alt+delete` key sequence by executing `systemctl disable ctrl-alt-del.target` during installation and the command `systemctl mask ctrl-alt-del.target` at boot time.

-**6.19 Configure Network Time Protocol (NTP)** - While [time synchronization](#ConfigTime) is supported on the Malcolm aggregator base operating system, an exception is claimed for this rule as the network sensor device may be configured to sync to servers in a different way than specified in the benchmark.

-**7.4.4 Create /etc/hosts.deny**, **7.7.1 Ensure Firewall is active**, **7.7.4.1 Ensure default deny firewall policy**, **7.7.4.3 Ensure default deny firewall policy**, **7.7.4.4 Ensure outbound and established connections are configured** - The Malcolm aggregator base operating system **is** configured with an appropriately locked-down software firewall (managed by "Uncomplicated Firewall" `ufw`).
+**7.4.4 Create /etc/hosts.deny**, **7.7.1 Ensure Firewall is active**, **7.7.4.1 Ensure default deny firewall policy**, **7.7.4.2 Ensure loopback traffic is configured**, **7.7.4.3 Ensure default deny firewall policy**, **7.7.4.4 Ensure outbound and established connections are configured** - The Malcolm aggregator base operating system **is** configured with an appropriately locked-down software firewall (managed by "Uncomplicated Firewall" `ufw`).
 However, the methods outlined in the CIS benchmark recommendations do not account for this configuration.

-**8.7 Verifies integrity all packages** - The [script](https://github.com/hardenedlinux/harbian-audit/blob/master/bin/hardening/8.7_verify_integrity_packages.sh) which verifies package integrity only "fails" because of missing (status `??5??????` displayed by the utility) language ("locale") files, which are removed as part of the Malcolm aggregator base operating system's trimming-down process.
+**8.6 Verifies integrity all packages** - The [script](https://github.com/hardenedlinux/harbian-audit/blob/master/bin/hardening/8.7_verify_integrity_packages.sh) which verifies package integrity only "fails" because of missing (status `??5??????` displayed by the utility) language ("locale") files, which are removed as part of the Malcolm aggregator base operating system's trimming-down process.
 All non-locale-related system files pass intergrity checks.

 ## <a name="InstallationExample"></a>Installation example using Ubuntu 22.04 LTS